NAMTeam/namteam.github.io/content/docs/feature-guides/realhighway/index.md

 {{< /details >}}

-#### RHW Old Height Transition Puzzle Pieces {{< deprecated >}}
+{{< details "Height Transition Puzzle Pieces" "deprecated" >}}

-{{< details "These older puzzle pieces allow for transitions between two different height levels of RHW networks." >}}

 {{< menu-icon icon="images/icons/rhw-old-height-button.jpg" caption="_Height Transition Puzzle Pieces (located under the Highways Menu)_" >}}

 These older puzzle pieces allow for transitions between two different height levels of RHW networks.
 They generally have starter drag end stubs.
 Use of the FLEXHeight Transitions is generally recommended instead, as they support more networks.

 1. RHW-2-to-RHW-4 Transition A
 2. RHW-2-to-RHW-4 Transition B